 This programming sequence DOES NOT need to be changed when using 16-Digit Phone Number programming.
 This ONLY needs to be turned back ON (1-YES) if you want to change 7-Digit Phone Number programming back to 16-Digit Phone Number programming.
-DoorKing ALWAYS RECOMMENDS using 16-Digit Phone Number programming for a phone entry system.
+DoorKing ALWAYS RECOMMENDS using 16-Digit Phone Number programming for an 1802.
 Factory setting is 1 (YES).